deanmoses/tacocat-gallery-backbone2/README.md

 `cd [project root]`

-`npm install` - *downloads and installs Node.js packages that project depends on, like Grunt.js*
+`npm install` - *downloads and installs Node.js packages that project's development system depends on, like Grunt.js*

+`bower install` - *downloads and installs bower packages that the project's runtime depends on, like jQuery*

 ### Run development server & preview locally